 At Compass Detox, we can help you or a loved one do the same through our addiction treatment programs.
 You can find sober living in South Florida with us, just reach out at 800.263.3869.

 1. Self Acceptance

 First and most importantly, I can look at myself in the mirror.
 It’s no secret that addiction is a monster that transforms some of the most beautiful lives into chaos and ruin; I certainly found it to be true.
 I no longer recognized who I was anymore and what I did see flat out disgusted me.
 Getting sober felt like losing an old friend, I’ll admit, but in the process, I found myself, and that gain is immeasurable.

 2. Financial Stability

 My bank account is no longer draining faster than I can fill it.
 Keeping up a habit can be an expensive venture.
-Sure, it may be worth it when taking part in an enjoyable activity, hobby or anything else you’re passionate about.
-However, when you find yourself in a position in which you are willing to go to any lengths to get that next hit or buy that next bottle, everything else falls to the wayside.
-Priorities get scrambled, debt stacks up and scraping to make ends meet can end up becoming the new norm.
+Sure, it may be worth it when taking part in an enjoyable activity, hobby, or anything else you’re passionate about.
+However, when you find yourself in a position where you are willing to go to any lengths to get that next hit or buy that next bottle, everything else falls to the wayside.
+Priorities get scrambled, debt stacks up, and scraping to make ends meet can end up becoming the new norm.
 The good news is, what is lost can be regained with the right steps forward.